FailAcademy/learning/web-dev-foundation/_slides/01-html-css/03-web-images-slides.md

 ****PNG-24****: (Portable Network Graphics)Best for graphics and photos, supports multiple levels of transparency, and millions of colours.

 ****PNG-8****: Raster image format, limited to 256 colours, no transparency.
 Preferred format over the GIF as file sizes are 10-30% smaller.
 1 level of transparency.
 Lossless format.
+Great for flat colour graphics like logos/icons/illustrations.

+---
+## Common Web Formats (cont.)

 ****GIF****: (Graphics Interchange Format) This is a bitmap image format, but limited to 256 colours, no transparency.
 Often used now to save GIF animations.
 1 level of transparency.
 Lossless format.
+Great for flat colour graphics like logos/icons/illustrations.

 ****SVG***: (Scalable Vector Graphics) Vector graphics for the web that's rendered in XML.
 No quality loss when zoomed or scaled.
 ---

 template: inverse